-Regarding PPE and Test Kits, the Company's Board of Directors determined in during the second quarter of 2020 to limit the Company's role to acting as an intermediary between buyers and sellers with commission-based compensation.
+Regarding PPE and Test Kits, during the second quarter of 2020 the Company limited its role to acting as an intermediary between buyers and sellers with commission-based compensation.
 We are endeavoring to sell our existing inventory of PPE products primarily through use of our internal and external sales personnel.